-Yes, the obvious dancing bear, whimsical as it is in fact, elusive?
+Yes, the obvious dancing bear, whimsical as it is in fact, elusive, hard to pin down.
 Perhaps its power is in always being the first choice associated with “dancing bear”.
 The dancing bear as gifted by and to Jerry and the Grateful Dead is a natural, if square peg in a round hole, at least for this story.
-Yes, I have affections, shared many times, even today, with Jerry and Bobby.
+Yes, I have affections, perhaps more poignant with time, for Jerry and Bobby.
 Billy Kreutzmann too.
-The dancing bears on lot are compelling suspects for my Dancing Bear, and will always remain suspect number one.
+The dancing bears on lot are compelling suspects for my Dancing Bear, and out of respect should always be honorary suspect number one.
 For good reason.
 But not this time.

-The primary influence, at least in my mind as I write now concerning my Dancing Bear, is Captain Kangaroo.
-Whom I remember well, I can see him now in my mind.
-And of course, Mr. Green Jeans too, perhaps even more indelibly.
-I recall him well, and his overalls were familiar to me.
+The primary influence, at least in my mind as I write now concerning how I imagined my Dancing Bear, is Captain Kangaroo.
+I remember him well.
+I can see him now in my mind.
+And of course, Mr. Green Jeans, perhaps even more indelibly.
+I recall him too, and his overalls are still familiar to me.
 Those days on the prairie, amidst the corn and beans, in the great midwestern inland desert, settled for barely 50 years at the time by our all-consuming farm culture.
-And here was Mr. Green Jeans in overalls, joining us for breakfast when I was very young.
+And here was Mr. Green Jeans in overalls, joining us for breakfast.
+I was very young.

 What is fuzzy in these memories is the Dancing Bear?
 Yet I recall, or have imagined it, this gentle creature, a short-term amnesiac for sure, always in the moment, engaged in pranks and lessons, all the while gently dancing and flowing to a mysterious rhythm.
 I will not look it up.
 I have not.
 Wikipedia is not for childhood memories.
 You can research it yourself if you insist on replacing memory with fact.
 Or, take it from me.
 Still, no matter the facts, this is the image that cast itself as my Dancing Bear.
 Perpetually happy, engaged and not, always lost in a moment of its own making.

-There is another bear, who may be more influential to me, certainly more subtle in impact.
-Years ago, 2004 or 2005, I ventured to Circle Stone on the Summer Solstice, so June 19, 20, or 21, or thereabouts in that part of the year as Solstices tend.
+There is another bear, who may be even more influential to me since those days, certainly more subtle in impact.
+Years ago, perhaps 2004, I ventured to Circle Stone on the Summer Solstice, say June 20, or thereabout in that part of the year as Solstices tend.
 Circlestone is an ancient, thousand(s) year old, indigenous, native American, Indian construction of ambiguous origin or intent, to us, ignorant Anglos.
 It is a circular perimeter constructed of granite blocks each the size of a coffin or so.
 Spokes radiating from the center are laid of similar mass.
 Their origin itself is a mystery, as there is plenty of granite in the area, but nothing obvious like these many red granite tombs.
 They are arranged in a large circle, the size of a basketball court is an approximation of their diameter.
 There appear to be foundations of rooms or structures within, perhaps for ceremony and ritual.
 It does not appear to be the scarred blight of some giga-rich millionaire’s decayed ruins.